manageplaces/Stompex/README.md

 end
 ```

-Once you've run `mix deps.get`, ensure that `Stompex` is added to your applications list
+Once you've run `mix deps.get`, ensure that `Stompex` is added to your
+applications list in `mix.exs`.

 ```elixir
 def application do